isomerpages/moe-unitypri/_programmes/Learning Journeys/Primary 1.md

 variant: tiptap
 ---
 <h3><strong>Around the School &amp; Road Safety Walk</strong></h3>
-<p>Our P1 students had a fantastic time during their first Learning Journey
-this term!
-Accompanied by their form teachers, Parent Volunteers and school Operation Managers, the students explored the school vicinity.
-During their walk, they learnt about the different types of road crossings, road signs and road safety rules.</p>
-<p>Before heading out, the students had discissions with their teachers about
-how to use shared spaces responsibly, respectful use of common spaces and how to upkeep harmony in the community when using these spaces.
-This helped them understand how to be mindful of others when using public areas.</p>
-<p>As part of the journey, the students also practised road safety as they
+<p>As part of their first Learning Journey, our Primary 1 students venture
-crossed both formal and informal crossings.
-The highlight of the outing was the opportunity to play with their classmates at a nearby playground while practising safe and mindful behaviour.</p>
+around the school’s neighbourhood to learn about road safety and being responsible members of the community.</p>
+<p>Guided by teachers, parent volunteers, and school staff, students identify
+road signs, practise safe crossing techniques and learn how to use public spaces respectfully.
+A short playtime at a nearby playground gives them the chance to apply what they’ve learned about care and consideration in shared spaces.</p>
-<p>It was indeed a fun and meaningful experience that helped the students
+<p>It is a meaningful experience that equips our young learners with important
-connect with the community while learning important life skills!</p>
+life skills while helping them feel more connected to the world around them.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Learning Journeys/2025/Collage_photos.jpg">
 </div>
-<h3><strong>Jacob Ballas</strong></h3>
+<h3><strong>Jacob Ballas Children's Garden</strong></h3>
-<p>On 8 May 2025, our P1 students embarked on their much-anticipated Learning
-Journey to the Jacob Ballas Children’s Garden, located in the Singapore Botanic Gardens.
-Specially designed for young children, the garden provided a safe and stimulating environment for our students to explore and learn about nature.</p>
-<p>The students participated in a variety of hands-on activities across five
+<p>A highlight of the year is the visit to the Jacob Ballas Children’s Garden,
+an outdoor classroom designed just for children.
+Here, students explore the natural world through hands-on activities across various learning stations.</p>
-interactive stations curated to provide unique learning experiences.
-They learnt about plant life cycles, habitats, and the importance of caring for the environment.
-The experiences also fostered teamwork and curiosity as students worked together to discover the natural world around them.</p>
+<p>They discover plant life cycles, habitats, and the importance of caring
-<p>Unfortunately, wet weather conditions prevented some classes from visiting
-the garden.
-As part of the wet weather contingency plan, they participated in a specially prepared e-Learning Journey instead.
-Though disappointing, the students were still given meaningful opportunities to engage with and learn the same key concepts.</p>
-<p>For those who attended the learning journey, it was a truly memorable
-day filled with exploration and discovery, learning, and joy in nature!</p>
+for the environment, all while developing teamwork and a sense of wonder.
+In the event of wet weather, students participate in a specially designed e-learning version, ensuring that learning continues meaningfully.</p>
+<p>Whether outdoors or in class, this journey deepens their appreciation
+for nature in fun and memorable ways.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Learning Journeys/2025/P1_JB_photo_collage.jpg">
 </div>
 <h3><strong>River Wonders</strong></h3>
-<p>On 30 September 2024, the P1 students went on a learning journey to River
-Wonders.
-A pre-learning journey lesson was conducted to introduce the various zones at River Wonders and prepare the students for the trip.
-Together with their form teachers and parent volunteers, the students engaged in several tasks at the Mekong River, Giant Panda Forest and Amazon Flooded Forest.
-They were captivated by the Manatees at the Amazon Flooded Forest and were thrilled to see the Electric Eel, Piranha and Red Panda.
-The Giant Stingrays at the Mekong River left them in awe.
-The highlight of the trip was getting to see Jia Jia and Kai Kai at the Panda enclosure.
-Overall, the learning journey was a great success.
-It enhanced the students’ knowledge of the different animals and strengthened their bonds with each other.</p>
+<p>At the end of the year, students head to River Wonders to explore the
+amazing diversity of wildlife.
+A pre-trip lesson helps them learn about the zones and animals they will see, setting the stage for deeper engagement.</p>
+<p>During the trip, students are captivated by the Manatees, Electric Eel,
+Red Panda, Giant Stingrays, and more.
+Of course, the highlight is always spotting the beloved pandas, Jia Jia and Kai Kai!</p>
+<p>This journey not only enhances their knowledge of animals and habitats
+but also brings classmates closer as they learn and explore together.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Learning Journeys/2024/P1_LJ_RW_Collage.jpg">